gzsombor/rufm/Readme.md

 This project is in it's early states.
 Currently there aren't many features avaible.
 I hope this is going to change in the near future.

-To use rufm just type "rufm" into the terminal and it should start, only if you copied it somewhere in your PATH.
+To use rufm just type "rufm" into the terminal and it should start (only if you copied it somewhere in your PATH).

 Use the help menu for more information and avaible flags.
 ``` bash